denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 packaged tools that obscure the underlying complexity of the method.
 For example, while writing a relatively complex piece of code, a journalist in my class once confessed to being confused about the relationship between files and folders.
-Plain Text is a book about files and folders: it is about textuality as encoded in specific ways on machines that have a shared engineering pedigree.
-The hidden (but very much intended) side-effect of Plain Text is a measure of technical proficiency with Unix-based operating systems.
+"Plain Text" is a book about files and folders: it is about textuality as encoded in specific ways on machines that have a shared engineering pedigree.
+The hidden (but very much intended) side-effect of "Plain Text" is a measure of technical proficiency with Unix-based operating systems.
 Sophisticated understanding of the political issues around computation, be they "open access," "freedom of information," or "online privacy," begin at that